Vegan Stir-Fry Noodles with Peanut Sauce

 June 3, 2022

 Stir-fries are one of my favorite ways to make a quick dinner that's also delicious, especially on busy weeknights.
 This easy recipe is made with Udon noodles, carrots, sugar snap peas, mushrooms, and a slightly sweet and spicy peanut sauce.
 But one of the great things about stir-fries is that they're flexible.
 Use different noodles, vegetables, or sauce, and it will still taste great!
 You can even try this recipe with some crispy tofu for extra protein.
-(See my tofu stir-fry recipe for cooking instructions).
+(See my tofu stir-fry recipe for cooking instructions or air fryer tofu recipe for air fryer instructions).

 If you want to try other vegetables in your stir-fry, choose ones that will hold up well and don't release a lot of moisture during cooking.
 Some other vegetables that are great for stir-fries include red bell peppers, broccoli florets, cabbage, green beans, water chestnuts, and baby corn.
 For more sauce options, you can try vegan teriyaki sauce, hoisin sauce, or my vegan sweet chili stir-fry sauce.